-For 2021, cash contributions to churches, schools, and most other public charities, that are US organizations, are deductible up to 100 percent of adjusted gross income.
+For 2022, cash contributions to churches, schools, and most other public charities, that are US organizations, are deductible up to 60 percent of adjusted gross income.
 Contributions of property or cash contributions to supporting organizations, donor advised funds or to private foundations are subject to different limitations.
 See IRS Publication 526.
 Contributions made via cash, checks, credit cards or other electronic transfer options are reported on line 11, while contributions of noncash property are reported on line 12.

-If you cannot itemize your deductions, a cash contribution up to \$300 (\$600 for married persons filing a joint return) is allowed on Form 1040, Line 12b.
+If you cannot itemize your deductions, a cash contribution up to \$300 (\$600 for married persons filing a joint return) was allowed on Form 1040, line 12b, in 2021.
+However, this deduction expired at the end of 2021, and will not be available in 2022 and future years unless extended by Congress.

 The value of personal services is never deductible as a charitable contribution, but unreimbursed expenses incurred in performing services on behalf of a church or other charity may be.
-For example, if you drive to and from volunteer work on behalf of a charity, you may deduct the actual cost of gas and oil or you may claim the standard charitable mileage rate of 14 cents for each substantiated mile (for 2021 and 2022).
+For example, if you drive to and from volunteer work on behalf of a charity, you may deduct the actual cost of gas and oil or you may claim the standard charitable mileage rate of 14 cents for each substantiated mile (for 2022 and 2023).
 Unreimbursed travel expenses incurred while away from home (whether within the United States or abroad) in the course of donated services to a tax-exempt religious or charitable organization are deductible as a charitable contribution.
-There are two ways to do this.

 Individuals performing the charitable travel can keep track of their own travel expenses and then claim a charitable contribution for the total on Schedule A.